quadraticmuffin/personal-site/taiyo/README.md

    - Objects will merge upon collision if they are of the same type
    - All non-merging collisions are elastic (objects bounce off each other)
    - Collision detection uses:
-     - Regular circular collision boxes for spherical objects (Pebbles, Small Planets, Stars, Supergiant Stars, Black Holes)
+     - Regular circular collision boxes for spherical objects (Dust, Small Planets, Dwarf Stars, Main Stars, Supergiant Stars, Black Holes)
-     - Irregular collision boxes for non-spherical objects (Asteroids, Moons, Large Planets)

 #### **2. Visuals**
    - **Art Style**: The game will feature a cute and lofi art style.
 Celestial bodies will have smiley faces to enhance the charming aesthetic.